Gapminder/gapminder-ai/automation-api/yival_experiments/README.md

 ## 4. Generate experiment config

-To update the experiment with the settings in AI Eval Spreadsheet, run the generate_experiment_config.py script.
+To generate experiment configuration based on the current settings in the AI Eval Spreadsheet:

 ``` shell
 poe generate_experiment_config